 This determination will be greatly affected by how you currently price your marketing services as a whole.

 Approximately 70% of agencies set their pricing structure with Service Level Agreements (SLAs) that lock their clients into a set amount of dollars/hours/content pieces.
-This makes it easy for a traditional agency to predict their staffing needs and expected growth.
+This makes it easy for a traditional agency to predict its staffing needs and expected growth.

-Luckily, with the use of freelancers it’s no longer a necessary pricing structure for you.
+Luckily, with the use of freelancers, it’s no longer a necessary pricing structure for you.
 Because you are able to scale up or down your freelance use depending on client needs, you’re able to offer a much more flexible pricing structure.

 nDash.co was founded and designed based on the success our former content marketing agency had working with freelancers.
 When the agency, nDash Marketing, switched from an SLA structure to one where clients purchased credits and could “spend” them however they wanted, clients were thrilled.
 They saw how much value there was in not being locked into buying a set amount of content each month.